e-dupuis/awesome-llm-deployment/README.md

 # Benchmark
 - [Hugging Face LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - The HF Open LLM Leaderboard aims to track, rank and evaluate open LLMs and chatbots.
-- [Hugging Face LLM Perf Leaderboard] (https://huggingface.co/spaces/optimum/llm-perf-leaderboard) - aims to benchmark the performance (latency, throughput, memory & energy) of Large Language Models (LLMs) with different hardwares, backends and optimizations.
+- [Hugging Face LLM Perf Leaderboard](https://huggingface.co/spaces/optimum/llm-perf-leaderboard) - aims to benchmark the performance (latency, throughput, memory & energy) of Large Language Models (LLMs) with different hardwares, backends and optimizations.
+- [Can it run LLM?](https://huggingface.co/spaces/Vokturz/can-it-run-llm) - A tool designed to comprehensively analyze the hardware requirements necessary for the execution of a specific LLM.

 # Open Models
 - [Hugging Face LLMs](https://huggingface.co/models?other=LLM) - list of models from HF.